 Did you put your keys in the freezer while you were pregnant?
-Scientists from University of Toronto believe there is such thing as “pregnancy brain” and this Romper article will tell you all about it.
+Scientists from the University of Toronto believe there is such thing as “pregnancy brain” and this Romper article will tell you all about it.

-Researchers have traced a connection between some infections and mental illnesses like schizophrenia, depression and bipolar disorder.
+Researchers have traced a connection between some infections and mental illnesses like schizophrenia, depression, and bipolar disorder.
 New research from Denmark bolsters that connection.
 The study shows that a wide variety of infections, even common ones like bronchitis, are linked to a higher risk of many mental illnesses in children and adolescents.

 Vitamin D Deficient Newborns Have a Higher Risk of Developing Schizophrenia, Claims Study – via Technology Networks

 Newborns with vitamin D deficiency have an increased risk of schizophrenia later in life, a team of Australian and Danish researchers has reported.
 The discovery could help prevent some cases of the disease by treating vitamin D deficiency during the earliest stages of life.